Metadata Display¶

 Line Chart¶

 Time-series chart for numeric values.
-Plots a rolling history of the data key against time, with optional thresholds, an envelope (min/max band), zoom and pan, and an in-pane time-window picker.
+Plots a rolling history of the data key against time, with optional thresholds, an envelope (min/max band), zoom and pan, an in-pane time-window picker, and up to 8 series on the same chart.

 - Time window - choose how far back the chart looks.
 Presets cover 60 seconds, 5 / 10 / 30 minutes, 1 hour, 6 hours, and 24 hours, plus a free-form Custom entry in seconds.
 The saved value is the default; the in-pane picker (top-right of the chart) lets viewers temporarily switch windows without going into Setup mode.